 Envelope filter pedals generally sound better when put before modulation and time-based effects.

 That all being said, experiment with the position of your envelope pedal within the pedal chain to find the best spot for your rig.

 To learn more about ordering pedals in the signal chain, check out my article How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide).

 Now that we understand envelope filter pedals, let’s have a look at other effects that utilize variations in a signal’s frequency response:

 Wah pedals are stompbox-style units with treadle-style expression foot pedals designed to receive guitar, bass or other instrument signals.
 Their circuits are designed to modulate the formants of the sound by modulating one or more resonance peaks in the signal’s frequency response.
 Wah pedals do the with the use of filters and EQ.

-These pedals work in the same way an envelope filters except the sweeping is done manually via an expression pedal rather that automatically by a tweakable envelope detector.
+These pedals work the same way as envelope filters, except the sweeping is done manually via an expression pedal rather than automatically by a tweakable envelope detector.

 The Vox V847A (link to check the price on Amazon) wah pedal.

 The Vox V847A is featured in My New Microphone’s Top 14 Best Wah Pedals For Guitar & Bass.

 Vox is featured in My New Microphone’s Top 11 Best Guitar Amplifier Brands In The World.